micahkc/Orangeboard/README.md

 # Status
 All 4 scouts are complete (after around 30 hours of soldering).
 A better package for the captain should be constructed.
 Currently, the scouts can recognize commands, and can transmit the data in the buffer.
 The Captain can send commands and receive the data, but it is difficult to discern what control features work, because results are inconsistant.
 This is probably due to the fact the memory is nearly maxed out.

-An intermittent timing system needs to be added so that the various times can be adjusted.
+An intermittent timing system needs to be added so that the various times can be adjusted (to completely solve problem 4).
 This would work by the captain simply requesting the time over IR, and comparing it to its clock.
 An adjustment vector could then be sent to the pi separately.

 Raspbery Pi: The program to read data from the nano is functioning, as is a program to move data over the internet.
 These still need to be combined.